AGA Investing in the Future Student Research Fellowship

 Selection Criteria and Review Process

 - Applicants will select and rank in order of preference three mentors from the Investing in the Future mentor roster.
-Members of the AGA Research Awards Panel and the Investing in the Future Program Mentors will select the award recipients.
+Recipients will be selected by Investing in the Future Program Mentors.

 - Award recipient must secure his/her housing for the duration of the fellowship.